tristan-myles/plant-network-segmentation/docs/pages/how_to_use_main_interactive.rst

    python -m src.__main__ -i

-The above command runs the package __main__ as a module in interactive mode.
+The above command runs the plant handler __main__ as a module in interactive mode.
 Invoking the command will present the following screen, which displays an interactive menu:

 .. image:: ../resources/images/package_interactive_menu.png